Layr-Labs/eigenlayer-contracts/docs/releases/slashing-release/interfaces/middleware/servicemanagerbase.md

      */
     function deregisterOperatorFromOperatorSets(address operator, uint32[] calldata operatorSetIds) external;

+    /// MIGRATION FUNCTIONS FOR EXISTING OPERATORS PRIOR TO UPGRADE

+    /**
+     * @notice Migrates the AVS to use operator sets and creates new operator set IDs.
+     * @param operatorSetsToCreate An array of operator set IDs to create.
+     * @dev This function can only be called by the contract owner.
+     */
+    function migrateAndCreateOperatorSetIds(uint32[] memory operatorSetsToCreate) external;

+    /**
+     * @notice Migrates operators to their respective operator sets.
+     * @param operatorSetIds A 2D array where each sub-array contains the operator set IDs for a specific operator.
+     * @param operators An array of operator addresses to migrate.
+     * @dev This function can only be called by the contract owner.
+     * @dev Reverts if the migration has already been finalized.
+     */
+    function migrateToOperatorSets(uint32[][] memory operatorSetIds, address[] memory operators) external;

+    /**
+     * @notice Finalizes the migration process, preventing further migrations.
+     * @dev This function can only be called by the contract owner.
+     * @dev Reverts if the migration has already been finalized.
+     */
+    function finalizeMigration() external;

     /// VIEW

+    /**
+     * @notice Retrieves the operators to migrate along with their respective operator set IDs.
+     * @return operatorSetIdsToCreate An array of operator set IDs to create.
+     * @return operatorSetIds A 2D array where each sub-array contains the operator set IDs for a specific operator.
+     * @return allOperators An array of all unique operator addresses.
+     */
+    function getOperatorsToMigrate()
+        external
+        view
+        returns (
+            uint32[] memory operatorSetIdsToCreate,
+            uint32[][] memory operatorSetIds,
+            address[] memory allOperators
+        );

     /// @notice Returns the operator set IDs for the given operator address by querying the RegistryCoordinator function getOperatorSetIds(address operator) external view returns (uint32[] memory);